Few to Big: Prototype Expansion Network via Diffusion Learner for Point Cloud Few-shot Semantic Segmentation: Methodology

-The pull operation aims to refine the intrinsic prototypes \(P_i\) by leveraging the relational context of the diffusion space.
+\textit{Aligning Intrinsic Prototypes via Diffusion Space.} The pull operation aims to refine the intrinsic prototypes \(P_i\) by leveraging the relational context of the diffusion space.
 First, we compute a channel-wise attention map \(\text{\textit{Attn}}_{\textit{pull}}\) where the Query and Key are derived from the diffusion-query features \(F_{qd}\) and diffusion-support features \(F_{sd}\), respectively:

 where \(W_q, W_k\) are learnable linear projection parameters.
 This attention map, capturing channel-wise dependencies within the diffusion space, then guides the update of the complementary intrinsic prototypes \(P_i\), which serve as the Value: